Marjorie Corcoran: Contributions

-including the D0 experiment, KTeV collaboration, and muon-to-electron-conversion experiment.
+including the D0 experiment, KTeV collaboration, and the muon-to-electron-conversion experiment.

-She also worked in physics outreach activities that included founding the Houston QuarkNet Program for high school physics students and teachers, helping to found a Women in Physics Group at Rice, sending undergraduates to physics conferences, and otherwise encouraging other women to participate in physics.
+She also worked in physics outreach activities that included founding the Houston QuarkNet Program for high school physics students and teachers.
+She helped to found the Women in Physics Group at Rice, sending undergraduates to physics conferences, and otherwise encouraging other women to participate in physics.

 Awards and honors

 In 1992, the American Physical Society (APS) named her as a fellow "for contributions to experiments studying spin asymmetries in hadronic collision".
+She was also awarded the Distinguished Scientist Award from the University of Wisconsin physics department in 2008.
 In 2015, the APS listed her as their January 2015 Woman of the Month.